Feta Bruschetta with Balsamic Glaze is the perfect starter to your family dinner. Super quick, easy and most importantly – crazy delicious!!

 - 9oz / 250g Tomatoes, finely diced (see notes)

 - 1/2 small Red Onion, finely diced

 - 1 clove of Garlic, peeled

 - Salt & Pepper, to taste

-Lightly rub your garlic across one side of each of the ciabatta slices.
+- Lightly rub garlic across one side of each of the ciabatta slices.
 Top with the bruschetta mix and drizzle over balsamic glaze.

 If you loved this Feta Bruschetta recipe then be sure to pin it for later!
 Already made it or got a burning question?
 Give me a shout in the comments below!